Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 You will want some tongs, meat forks, spatulas, pizza cutter, bread knife, etc. Part of it really depends on what you plan on using this outdoor kitchen for.

 You may want to invest in a few extra propane canisters with an outdoor kitchen.
 If you are using propane grills then having an extra propane supply is advisable.

-I recommend using the 20 lb propane cylinders because they are lightweight, you can exchange them at almost any gas station, grocery, or farm supply store out there.
+They are lightweight, you can exchange them at almost any gas station, grocery, or farm supply store out there.

 If you don’t want to fool with propane contracts or larger tanks, you come out better with the 20 lb tanks.
 Since you can exchange them (it does cost more than having them filled at a dedicated propane dealer),

 you can be reassured of always having a tank.
 If a problem is found with a tank it is not your problem because when you exchange it that type of thing is built into the cost.

 This is one area where there are a lot of solutions.
 The fanciest set ups might have a dedicated small fridge or freezer.
 For those with something more basic in mind, there are small 12 volt chillers or even a mini fridge.
 Part of this depends on your proximity to and the type of power that you can have where needed.
 Just some old coolers will do.